 A new trials unit at Ziauddin University in Karachi has established Pakistan’s first Patient and Public Involvement and Engagement (PPIE) group for clinical trials.
-As there are few resources available about how to effectively implement PPIEs and the care with which this exercise was conducted, the learnings garnered by the Clinical Care Research Group at Ziauddin University leading the PPIE group are invaluable to the field of community engagement in medical research.
+As there are few resources available about how to effectively implement PPIEs and the care with which this exercise was conducted, the learnings garnered by the Critical Care Research Group at Ziauddin University leading the PPIE group are invaluable to the field of community engagement in medical research.

 Active participation of patients and publics in the design, implementation, and dissemination of randomized control trials is increasingly acknowledged to both be an ethical imperative and to improve the quality and efficiency of trials.
 Despite this, direct patient and public involvement in trial design and conduct is extremely limited.
 As a result, few resources are available on how to effectively set up, for instance, PPIE groups, across the world but especially in low-resource settings.
 PPIE groups and other engagement models often face challenges of tokenism, recruitment, and the retention of diverse membership, which compromise the meaningfulness and efficacy of the engagement exercise.
 Tackling such challenges requires operational information and advice.